-The London Interbank Offered Rate (LIBOR) has been used for over three decades as the global standard benchmark for pricing all types of financial transactions, from small business loans to globally syndicated derivative structures.
-Now, that will soon be changing and financial institutions will need to adjust their loans to a new benchmark, the Secured Overnight Financing Rate (SOFR).
-So, what is involved in this transition and how can banks minimize the potential risks?
+PCBB is an associate member of the Indiana Bankers Association. he London Interbank Offered Rate (LIBOR) has been used for over three decades as the global standard benchmark for pricing all types of financial transactions.
+That will soon be changing, and financial institutions will need to adjust their loans to a new benchmark, the Secured Overnight Financing Rate (SOFR).
+What is involved in this transition, and how can banks minimize the potential risks?

-The Background of LIBOR

-Since its launch over three decades ago, LIBOR has been the market standard benchmark for pricing all types of financial transactions; from small business loans to globally syndicated derivative structures.
+The background of LIBOR.
+Since its launch, LIBOR has been the market standard benchmark for pricing all types of financial transactions, from small business loans to globally syndicated derivative structures.
 It represents the average of money market funding rates surveyed from about 16 leading banks in London.

-However, following banking reforms instituted after the 2008 financial crisis, money market interbank funding activity experienced a sharp and sustained decrease in activity.
-As such, the surveyed rates underpinning LIBOR have increasingly relied on "expert judgment" as opposed to actual transactions.
+Following banking reforms instituted after the 2008 financial crisis, however, money market interbank funding activity experienced a sharp and sustained decrease in activity.
+The surveyed rates underpinning LIBOR have increasingly relied on "expert judgment" as opposed to actual transactions.

 This reliance on fewer underlying transactions has created growing concern about LIBOR as an accurate reference for trillions of dollars of transactions tied to LIBOR.
 The concern has accelerated over recent years, as the financial institutions providing the surveyed rates will no longer be required to do so after 2021.

 What is SOFR?

-Responding to these concerns, the ARRC established the Secured Overnight Financing Rate (SOFR) as the replacement index for USD LIBOR in 2018.
-The FRBNY then launched publication of SOFR on April 3, 2018 at 1.80%.
-The FRBNY publishes the index daily by 8:00 a.m.
-Eastern Time.

-So, what is SOFR?
-SOFR is a broad-based measure of the cost of borrowing cash overnight, collateralized by Treasury securities.
-As SOFR is a secured rate comprised of essentially "risk-free" funding, it will tend to be lower in rate versus LIBOR, which reflects interbank funding credit risk in its rate.
-At SOFR's launch, the launch rate was 8 basis points lower vs. 1-month LIBOR and 12 basis points higher vs. overnight U.S. Fed Funds.
+Responding to these concerns, the Alternative Reference Rates Committee (ARRC) established the Secured Overnight Financing Rate as the replacement index for USD LIBOR in 2018.
+The Federal Reserve Bank of New York then launched publication of SOFR on April 3, 2018, at 1.8%.
+The FRBNY publishes the index daily by 8 a.m.
+Eastern time.
+SOFR is a broad-based measure of the cost of borrowing cash overnight, collateralized by Treasury securities.\ As SOFR is a secured rate comprised of essentially "risk-free" funding, it does not reflect interbank funding credit risk in its rate (unlike LIBOR).
+At SOFR's launch, the launch rate was 8 basis points lower vs. one-month LIBOR and 12 basis points higher vs. overnight U.S. Fed Funds.